 How Can Your Tax Planning Be Affected By Your Estate Planning, And Vice Versa?

-Part of our planning process is to not only look at who they want to benefit someday and who should make their decisions in a moment of crisis but also what implications their planning may have.
+Part of the planning process is to not only look at who they want to benefit someday and who should make their decisions in a moment of crisis but also what implications their planning may have.
 This involves a very candid look at their financial picture, including their tax structure.

 - Planning to avoid federal estate taxation.
 As you know, one of the benefits of living in Florida is that no state death tax exists.
 This is not the case on the federal level.
 All Americans, with a taxable estate high enough in value, may face estate taxation.
 Our goal, through your comprehensive Florida estate planning, is to minimize the risk that your estate will be taxed at your death.
 This is completed by a careful consideration of factors including, but not limited to, your family structure, what assets comprise your taxable estate, the structure and nature of those assets, and the strategies available to you.

 - Carefully making lifetime gifts.
 Your estate planning and donative intent can impact your annual taxes as well.
 This occurs through the gift tax.
 While you can give your loved ones the annual exclusion amount each year, which is $17,000 per person this year according to the IRS, you can make larger gifts each year and still avoid lifetime taxation.
 To engage in an advanced strategy like this, you need to meet with your experienced Florida estate planning attorney to learn more about the pros and cons of this type of strategy as well as how it may benefit your estate down the line.